openid/fapi/FAPI_2_0_Baseline_Profile.md

 or a suitable short period of time.
 The validity period may act as a cache control indicator of when to clear the authorization code cache if one is used.

-**NOTE**: This specification discourages the use of refresh token rotation as it doesn't bring any security benefits for confidential clients, and can cause significant operational issues.
+**NOTE**: Refresh token rotation is an optional feature defined in [@!RFC6749] section 6 where the Authorization Server issues a new refresh token to the client as part of the `refresh_token` grant.
+This specification discourages the use of this feature as it doesn't bring any security benefits for confidential clients, and can cause significant operational issues.
 However to allow for operational agility, Authorization Servers may implement it providing they meet the requirement in clause 20.

 **NOTE**: To enable an interoperable solution to consent management it is anticipated that future versions of this specification will reference the FAPI WG's Grant Management API.